DonZombpepoGames/sm64mexicoedition/README.md

 For Sm64ex, sm64ex coop, render96ex and other sm64 repos that supports custom textures:
 build using sm64pcbuilder2, before build click the add custom textures/sounds button, and select the sm64 third world edition zip, then go to options and select external data, then build

-IF YOU HAVE TROUBLES CONTACT ME IN DISCORD: El Zombpepo que Araña#3955 ENJOY THE TEXTURE!!!!
+IF YOU HAVE TROUBLES CONTACT ME IN DISCORD: Zombpepo Chistoso#3955 ENJOY THE TEXTURE!!!!

 If you have suggestions feel free to leave your comments :D